Causes

-Because zinc plays a role in a variety of bodily functions, the symptoms of zinc deficiency can arise in several organs (muscles, skin, and bones) and organ systems (immune, digestive, reproductive, and central nervous systems).[1]
-However, many of the symptoms can be caused by other conditions besides zinc deficiency.
+Because zinc plays a role in a variety of bodily functions, the symptoms of zinc deficiency can arise in several organs (muscles, skin, and bones) and organ systems (immune, digestive, reproductive, and central nervous systems).[4]
+However, many of the symptoms can also be caused by other conditions besides zinc deficiency.
 Therefore, a person who suspects they have a zinc deficiency should consult a doctor for further tests.

 Signs and symptoms of zinc deficiency: